antononcube/RakuForPrediction-book/Articles/Generating-UML-diagrams-for-Raku-namespaces.md

 **Remark:** Mathematica notebooks can have initialization cells, that are (optionally) run before executing any code of the notebook.
 See the initialization cells in the section "Setup" below.

 **Remark:** The WL option setting `SetOptions[RakuInputExecute,Epilog->UMLGraphEpilog]` allows for automatic conversion of the Raku cell results that are UML specs into UML diagrams.
-**Remark:** The WL option setting `SetOptions[RakuInputExecute,Epilog->UMLGraphEpilog]`S allows for automatic conversion of the Raku cell results that are UML specs into UML diagrams.

 ### Usage examples